gokuljs/Node.js-Mongodb-and-Express/README.md

 mongod : to start mongodemon \
 mongo :start database  \
 use : to create or open existing database \
-sybtax use database name \
+syntax use database name \
 show db :to show list of databases \